KillRoy Was Here: Post-production

 In April 2020, Smith revealed that the tone and style of KillRoy Was Here were inspired by Creepshow (1982), another comedy horror anthology film.
 Robert Kurtzman designed the titular character, describing it as a "long-nosed monster".
 Simon Taufique was revealed to have composed the score for the film.
 By April 2022, Jason Mewes and Ralph Garman were confirmed to appear in the film.

 Release

 In February 2020, before the COVID-19 lockdowns, the film was set for a 2020 theatrical release.
 In July 2020, during San Diego Comic-Con@Home, Smith indicated that the theatrical release had been pushed back to 2021.
 In April 2021, it was announced that the film would be released exclusively as a non-fungible token (NFT).
-The film's distribution rights were set to be auctioned off in May 2022 at Jay and Silent Bob's Crypto Studio.
 KillRoy Was Here was ultimately released via NFT minting platform Legendao as 5,555 exclusive tokens on July 12, 2022.

+Smith explained how the movie was released as an NFT, saying, "When it was all done, I had this movie; perfectly watchable, Creepshow type of movie.
+So I reached out to Shudder and I was like, 'Hey man, you guys wanna run this?
+It's a Kevin Smith original, kind of horror movie.
+30 grand.'
+That was it.
+Shudder was like, 'This is terrible.
+This isn't good enough for Shudder.'
+Then our producer on the movie, David [Shapiro], he goes, 'I met with this company, they are interested in buying a movie to release as an NFT.
+The first movie to release as an NFT, and what they wanna do is use it to showcase their blockchain technology.'
+And I was like, 'Oh, all right.'
+Perhaps this is another version of indie film, this is a new playground to go play in.
+Company paid us over a million dollars.
+I made a million dollars off of this movie.
+'Not good enough for Shudder.'"